 “We see teams all the time, they just can’t trust each other and just don’t play well together,” Hill says.
 “Growing up with these guys and learning how to trust, we learn how to complement each other.
 When one of us is having a bad game, we know the other one will pick us up.”

 After graduation, these three players will have to break the streak of seasons spent as teammates.

 Janzen, who is the middle child of Clint and Kristin Keisel, has committed to pitch for BYU.
 Creed, youngest of three sons to John and Fawntell Mogle, will go to Columbia Basin College in southern Washington, where he was recruited to play catcher.

 Hill’s future depends on the call of the LDS church, to which he submitted papers to serve a mission wherever it might send him.
 Afterward, he will have a scholarship to Snow College awaiting him, and he will serve as an ambassador there.
 He is the son of Andy and Heather Hill and the middle child of three.

 From “making their own fun” as young children to “playing ball all summer” to leading their varsity teams together, the three Bulldogs say it might not have been the same if it were not for all the time spent together in sports.

-But through their Gunnison upbringing, they did win tournaments and hundreds of games together, and they know they will continue to have a tightly knit community behind them.
+But through their Gunnison upbringing, they have won numerous tournaments and played hundreds of games together, and they know they will continue to have a tightly knit community behind them.

 Now, they will push to finish out one more season the way the culture they grew up in taught them to.